 To find the optimal architecture of the neural network, we evaluated different networks with various depths and numbers of neurons to learn the nonlinear policy.
 The best performance is achieved by using 20 ST-HMP PCA features as inputs.
 We have not observed any improvement of the approximation accuracy when using more than one hidden layer.
-This indicates that the ST-HMP algorithm already extracts most distinctive features from the tactile data and we do not require additional deep network architecture for our task.
+This indicates that the ST-HMP algorithm already extracts most of the distinctive features from the tactile data and we do not require additional deep network architecture for our task.
 The final neural network consists of one hidden layer of 20 hidden units with tangent sigmoid activation functions, 20 input features and 6 outputs for grasp position and orientation adjustments.
 The resulting number of parameters in the generalized policy is 546.
 Such a high-dimensional policy would be hard to learn by directly employing reinforcement learning.
 Our formulation as supervised learning, however, simplifies this problem and makes the learning process with relatively small amounts of data more feasible.

 Table 1 shows performance of the generalized policy on the single objects.
-Since the combined policy is deterministic, we only evaluate a single regrasp for each failed grasp.
-Interestingly, the combined policy is able to achieve better performance on each of the single objects than the respective linear policies learned specifically for these object after one regrasp.
+Interestingly, the combined policy achieves better performance on each of the single objects than the respective linear policies learned specifically for these object after one regrasp.
 Furthermore, in cases of the cylinder and the ball, the performance of the generalized policy is better than the linear policies evaluated after two regrasps.
 This shows that the general policy generalizes well between the single policies.
-In addition, by utilizing the knowledge obtained from single policies, the generalized policy is able to perform better on the objects that the single policies were trained on.
+In addition, by utilizing the knowledge obtained from single policies, the generalized policy performs better on the objects that the single policies were trained on.

-The performance of the generalized policy on the box object is slightly worse than on the two other objects.
+The performance of the generalized policy on the box ob-

+ject is slightly worse than on the two other objects.
 A notable difference in this case is the increased importance of the gripper yaw angle with respect to the grasp performance.
 The individual policy learned on the box learns to correct the grasp such that the robot aligns its fingers with the box sides while regrasping.
 However, this is not important for the cylinder and the ball objects due to their symmetric shapes.
 Therefore, the regrasping policy for the box could not benefit from the two other policies when adjusting grasp in the yaw direction.